Shinee discography

 Shinee's fourth EP, Sherlock, was released in 2012.
-The lead single "Sherlock (Clue + Note)" claimed the top spot on the Gaon Digital Chart and charted third on the Korea K-Pop Hot 100 chart and became the group's highest-selling digital single in South Korea, with over 1.7 million digital downloads.
+The lead single, "Sherlock (Clue + Note)", claimed the top spot on the Gaon Digital Chart and charted third on the Korea K-Pop Hot 100 chart.
+It became the group's highest-selling digital single in South Korea, with over 1.7 million digital downloads.
 In 2013, Shinee released two-part studio albums Dream Girl – The Misconceptions of You and Why So Serious? – The Misconceptions of Me, which were later re-released as The Misconceptions of Us (2013).
-The same year, the group released their fifth EP Everybody and another number one single "Everybody".
+The same year, the group released their fifth EP, Everybody, and another number one single, "Everybody".
 Shinee was one of the biggest-selling K-pop acts in America in 2013, becoming one of the first Korean musicians to rank on Billboard's year-end World Albums chart.
-In 2015, Shinee released their fourth studio album Odd with the lead single "View" which claimed the top of the charts.
-The reissue of the album, Married to the Music, was released the same year with four additional songs.
-The fifth studio album, 1 of 1 (2016), was released with the title track of the same name, along with a later release of 1 and 1, the album's repackage.
-The group returned with their sixth studio album, The Story of Light (2018), in celebration of their tenth anniversary.
-The album was released in three parts, each with a separate title track: "Good Evening", "I Want You" and "Our Page".
-In 2021, Shinee released their seventh studio album, Don't Call Me, with the lead single of the same name, along with the later release of the album's repackaged version Atlantis.
+In 2015, Shinee released their fourth studio album, Odd, with the lead single "View", both of which claimed the top of the charts.
+The album's reissue, Married to the Music, was released the same year with four additional songs.
+Subsequent albums included 1 of 1 (2016), The Story of Light (2018), Don't Call Me (2021) and Hard (2023).
+The latter two were both certified Platinum by the Korea Music Content Association (KMCA).

 A Japanese version of "Replay", released as "Replay (Kimi wa Boku no Everything)", was Shinee's first Japanese-language release and peaked at number two on the Oricon Singles Chart.
 In the first week of sales, it sold over 91,000 copies, setting a new record for the debut single of a Korean idol group in Japan.
 They then released their first Japanese studio album, The First (2011).
-Their first original Japanese song, "Dazzling Girl", which was released as a double A-side single with another Japanese original song "Run With Me", ranked at number two on the Oricon Charts and was certified Gold by RIAJ.
-The group released their second Japanese album Boys Meet U in 2013.
-This was followed by their third, fourth and fifth studio albums I'm Your Boy (2014), D×D×D (2016) and Five (2017).
+Their first original Japanese song, "Dazzling Girl", which was released as a double A-side single with another Japanese original song, "Run With Me", ranked at number two on the Oricon Charts and was certified Gold by RIAJ.
+The group released their second Japanese album, Boys Meet U, in 2013.
+This was followed by their third, fourth and fifth studio albums, I'm Your Boy (2014), D×D×D (2016) and Five (2017).
 In 2021, they released their first Japanese EP, Superstar.